Ashleigh Barty: Singles: First WTA Tour, major match wins

-Doubles: Three Grand Slam finals, first WTA title
+Doubles: Three major finals, first career title

 In doubles, Barty partnered with Dellacqua in eight WTA Tour-level events during the 2013 season, including all four Grand Slam tournaments.
 The pair finished runner-up in three out of four such events, only failing to reach the final at the French Open, where they lost in the first round.
 At the age of 16, Barty's Australian Open finals appearance made her the youngest Grand Slam finalist since Tatiana Golovin won the mixed doubles title at the 2004 French Open at the same age.
 As a team, Barty and Dellacqua became the first Australian duo to reach an Australian Open women's doubles final since Evonne Goolagong and Helen Gourlay in 1977.
 This success also helped Barty advance nearly 100 spots in the world rankings to No. 46.
 At Wimbledon and the US Open, Barty and Dellacqua defeated three of the top-ten seeds at both events, including the No. 2 seeds in each case.
 The closest they came to winning a major title was at the Australian Open and the US Open, where they were up a break with a set in hand in both finals.

 Barty and Dellacqua did win one title together at the Birmingham Classic, where they defeated Cara Black and Marina Erakovic in the final.
 Without Dellacqua as her partner, Barty had also made two more tour-level semifinals earlier in the year, including at the Premier-level Charleston Open with Anastasia Rodionova.
 She finished the season as the world No. 12 in the doubles rankings.

 Despite her struggles in singles in 2014, Barty had another good year in doubles with Dellacqua as her regular partner.
 The pair won their second title together at the Internationaux de Strasbourg during the clay season.
 While they did not repeat their success at the Grand Slam tournaments from the previous year, they still managed to reach the quarterfinals at both the French Open and Wimbledon.
 However, they were not able to defend their title at the Birmingham Classic, but they made it to the final for the second consecutive year.